bkirwi/coast/doc/concepts.md

 at the end.
 Every individual event can be uniquely identified by how far they are from the beginning.

+### Sources and Sinks

 A log is this, as a data structure.
 Kafka is built around this as a central concept, Raft and MultiPaxos have a log at their heart, and many databases use logs internally.

-## Transforming

-Taking a stream and, for every element, mapping it to zero or more elements in the new stream. `map`, `filter`, `flatMap`.

-## Aggregating

-Like the above, but with some extra state. `fold`, etc. This is enough to implement state machines and other things.
+### Transforming and Aggregating Streams

+One of the most basic operations you can do on a stream is to take each value, apply some transformation, and make zero or more new values out of it.
+(Splitting a sentence into a list of words, dropping invalid json.)
+Chaining the resulting values together gives you a derivative stream.

+Some of these operations require maintaining some state.
+(Dropping consecutive duplicates.) `coast` calls operations like this 'aggregations'.

-## Merging
+### Merging

-Combines two streams into a single stream.
+Combines two streams into a single stream by interleaving them together.
 This preserves ordering within a stream, but in general there's no guarantees about in what order they're interleaved.

-## Partitioning
+## Keys and Partitioning

 The above already gives you a pretty rich API, but it's not workable in a Big Data Universe -- it's just not practical to funnel billions of events through a single node in order.
 For this reason, we partition a stream up into many smaller streams.

+Every value in the stream has an associated key.
+Under a given key, all the operations are ordered.
+Transformations put their values under the same key, and merges merge values under the same key together.
+Since each partition is independent, this is easy to parallelize: we just process the events for different partitions on different machines.

-## Grouping
+### Grouping

-Sometimes you need to roll up information between distinct streams.
-Grouping operations are here for this.
+Sometimes you need to pull values from multiple streams together; for this, `coast` offers one additional primitive: grouping.
+(If you're familiar with Hadoop-style M/R, this corresponds to a reduce or shuffle operation.)
+Since this step involves changing the way a particular event is partitioned, this usually requires sending data across the network.